dabit3/building-a-subgraph-workshop/README.md

 }
 ```

-## Updating a Subgraph
+## Updating the subgraph

 What if we want to make some changes to the subgraph and then redeploy?
 This is pretty easy, so let's learn how to do it.

-Let's say that we want to add a new feature to our Subgraph.
+Let's say that we want to add a new feature to our subgraph.
 In addition to our existing querying capabilities, let's say that we wanted to add the capabilities to sort by the timestamp that the NFT was created.

 To do so, we need to first add a new `createdAtTimestamp` field to the `Token` entity: